ReofSpa/multidyndns/README.md

 Btw, on the Synology NAS it shows the update partly as failed.
 No idea why, but still it works.
 Maybe it expects a certain reply.
 If you have an idea, kindly give me a hint.
 # Limitations
 * The script does only minor checks on validity, so use it at own's risk (I am not responsible for any issues caused by it).
+* For the Synology feature: I assume that IPv6 changes are always triggered at the same time of IPv4 changes.
+I doubt that the IPv6 changes without an IPv4 change.
+But you never know.
+The script will not be able to update in this case.
 * I am not a professional programmer.
 Code might be ugly or strange to some extent, but it works (at least for me).
 * If you work with IPv6, make sure you understand the difference between IPv4 (NAT concept) vs. IPv6 (direct address), so running a web server behind the router has the same IPv4 but a different IPv6 address.